 What to Expect

 Taking your pet’s breed, age, lifestyle, and medical history into account, we can customize our wellness exams to meet their needs.
-We recommend that pets six years and under have one exam a year.
-Pets over age seven should have an exam every six months.
+We recommend that all pets have two exams a year.

 Our thorough nose-to-tail exam focuses on the following: